-- 1. The areas selected for Bracken Mechanical must be identified on the LPIS parcel(s) and marked on the map submitted. - 2.
-All Bracken within the target area must be cut, rolled or bruised using mechanical equipment at least twice in the one calendar year, firstly between May 1st and June 15th and the second 6 weeks later (no later than July 31st). - 3.
-If approval for this action is issued before 15th May, it is taken that this action will be delivered in the year of approval unless withdrawn before 15th June or before any notification of inspection.
+1. The areas selected for Bracken Strimming must be identified on the LPIS parcel(s) and marked on the map submitted.

+- All Bracken within the target area must be strimmed at least twice in the one calendar year, firstly between May 1st and June 15th and the second 6 weeks later but no later than July 31st. - 3.
+Bracken Strimming NPI payment is for treatment of the area using handheld strimmer only.
+The use of tractor with mower/topper is prohibited for delivery of this action. - 4.
+If approval for this action is issued before the 15th of May, it is taken that this action will be delivered in the year of approval unless withdrawn before the 15th of June or before any notification of inspection.
 If approved after May 15th the NPI can only be delivered the following year and the same rules of withdrawal apply.